-Through this building of your own value propositions, remember that your Value Propositions are tied directly to a specific persona.
+Through this building of your own value propositions, remember that each Value Propositions is tied directly to a specific persona.
 You might create an overarching Value Proposition for the business as a whole, which in our own case of Derby Management, we will always point out that we can increase the efficiency of the effectiveness of the management team.
-We then take that broad brush of a general value proposition and refine and customize it to specific personas such as the following personas.
+We then take that broad brush of a general value proposition and refine and customize it to specific personas such as the following.
 These three just happen to be our core personas at the consulting firm.